ikmb-denbi/genome-annotation/README.md

 The pipeline runs these three steps by default, but each step can also be skipped by command line parameters.
 The minimum requirements are a genome file and at least one type of evidence.

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-Most of the required programs are installed via conda during the execution, making installation trivial and results highly reproducible.

 ### Documentation

 Documentation about the pipeline can be found in the `docs/` directory or under the links below: